bmcsoftware/vscode-ispw/ispw/README.md

 #### Configure the yaml file

-In order for the integration between ISPW, Git, and Visual Studio Code to work you need to have a yaml file which specifies the configuration.
+For the integration between ISPW, Git, and Visual Studio Code to work you need to have a yaml file which specifies the configuration.
 See [this guide](https://devops.api.compuware.com/guidelines/ispw/Git%20to%20ISPW%20Integration%20-%20The%20ISPW%20YAML%20Configuration%20File.html#git-to-ispw-integration-the-ispw-yaml-configuration-file) for more information on the yaml file structure.

 #### Create a Git repository to hold the mainframe source